| |

 pressure acting on what has become a poor bond.

-A four coat system is recommended: Permanizer Plus, then
+A four coat system is recommended: the clear sealer,

-coats of Duration.
-Adequately sealing the surface is
+1-2-3, then two coats of Duration.
+Adequately sealing

 Soffits require less protection.
 For well shaded soffits